top of page

 What causes PNE

 PNE is caused by chronic inflammation.
-Inflammation comes after infections that include protozoan parasites, viruses like herpes virus, gut parasites, or hind-gut ulcers.
-PNE can also be caused by some vaccinations.
-Chronic inflammation located on the peripheral nerves leads to the loss of myelin.
-(Myelin covers nerve fibers.)
+Inflammation comes an infection caused by protozoan parasites, viruses like herpes virus, gut parasites, or hind-gut ulcers.
+Sometimes PNE is caused by vaccinations that contain equine dermal cells.
+Chronic inflammation located on the peripheral nerves leads to the loss of myelin, myelin covers nerve fibers.
 Neurodegeneration and auto-immune disease are end stage conditions.
 There are no current treatments, the prognosis is poor and most horses are euthanized.
 We are working to bring the horse community the first licensed treatment for PNE.

 Original on Transparent.png